 Some dogs have digestive issues even when they are a healthy weight.
 Fortunately, there are dog foods formulated to account for this.
 A balanced formula, offering the right level of fats, protein, and fiber, might also include digestive enzymes to help settle your dog’s stomach.

-While you want a good quality food to feed your dog each day, you may be searching for ingredients your dog loves, rather than avoiding ones that could cause problems.
+While you want the best wet dog food for your dog each day, you may be searching for ingredients your dog loves, rather than avoiding ones that could cause problems.
 Some dogs have cast-iron stomachs, but they usually still have preferences for certain flavors.
-If your dog suffers with a sensitive stomach, you may wish to either cater for that with a specially formulated sensitive stomach dog food.
+If your dog suffers from a sensitive stomach, you may wish to either cater for that with a specially formulated sensitive stomach dog food.
 If you aren’t sure what’s causing the upset, consult your veterinarian, and possibly consider a limited ingredient dog food diet.

-Fortunately, there are canned foods available in lots of tasty flavors.
+Fortunately, there are canned meals available in lots of tasty flavors.
 Vegetables and chicken, a beef dinner (yum!), and even beef stew complete with tasty veggies to provide a complete meal.
-Chances are you know what your dog loves and hates, so use that as a barometer when looking for your ideal canned food.
+Chances are you know what your dog loves and hates, so use that as a barometer when looking for your ideal choice.

 Some added bonuses

-One final point to think about is whether a food has added vitamins and minerals.
+One final point to think about is whether the wet dog foods you’re considering have added vitamins and minerals.
 Many do, and some of the better foods provide your pet with natural sources of those foods.
 For example, red meats are naturally rich in iron.
-Many good dog foods have added supplements in them, so you can be certain your dog is getting everything he needs to thrive.
+Many good wet dog foods have added supplements in them, so you can be certain your dog is getting everything he needs to thrive.

 There are plenty of advantages to kibble, but many dogs always prefer wet food.
 Maybe yours is the same.